jm7uz/ChatBridge/README.md

 ### Credits

-Developed by [Your Name](Your Profile Link) and the awesome community of contributors!
+Developed by [DotDev Team](Your Profile Link) and the awesome community of contributors!

 ---